jamais-vu/sandpile/README.md

 I also wanted to familiarize myself with [`mocha`](https://mochajs.org/) and [`chai`](https://www.chaijs.com/), and get in the habit of unit testing my project code as I write it.

 ### Abelian Sandpile Model

+*This section may be skipped if you're not interested in the specific dynamics of the sandpile.
+My implementation of the transition function is in `/rules/sandpile.ts`.*

 The Abelian Sandpile Model is a cellular automaton consisting of an _n_ x _m_ grid of cells.
 Each cell has an associated non-negative integer (the *state* of the cell) representing how many grains of sand are on that cell.